11 min read

 Generally speaking, eating is an enjoyable task.
 But remember that the mindfulness practices you use with eating can also be applied to other daily tasks.
 Many are often seen as boring, rote, difficult, or annoying.

-For example, you can practice the same eating mindfulness practices when you are doing things like laundry, lawn mowing, driving, or painting.
+For example, you can practice the same eating mindfulness practices when you are doing things like laundry, walking in the forest, driving, or painting.
 There’s never a moment in life where mindfulness is a bad idea.

 Below, we provide a step-by-step plan to eat a meal with conscientious chewing habits.